Publication Ethics

 Sekolah Tinggi Ilmu Ekonomi Indonesia Jakarta (STIE Indonesia Jakarta) as the publisher of Indonesian Journal of Business, Accounting and Management (IJBAM):

-• Works closely with the editorial team to ensure best practices in ethical publishing.
+• Works closely with the editorial team to ensure best practices in ethical publishing

-• Provides the technological, administrative, and financial infrastructure necessary for the publication process.
+• Provides technological, administrative, and financial infrastructure

 F. Procedures for Dealing with Unethical Behavior